allenlee820202/Spring-in-Action-5-Practice/README.md

 * Write a ```@Service``` as a user repository service by implementing ```UserDetailsService```, which looks up users in the user repository.
 * Configure the security options by extending ```WebSecurityConfigurerAdapter```
 * Usage example of the prevention of Cross-Site Request Forgery(CSRF).

+## Chapter 5
+* Configure a data source, using MySQL as an example.
+* Configure logging (WARN, INFO, DEBUG, etc.)
+* Define profile-specific properties.